 More shares = More eyeballs = More traffic

 How to set up social sharing buttons in your blog?

-All you need to do is just turn them on in the settings and put them into the right place.
+All you need to do is just turn the buttons on and put them in the right place.

 - Sumo Share Buttons

 - Monarch Social Sharing - Elegant Themes

 All of them are responsive, fast and stylish.
 You may try all three and choose the best one.